dielozmor/stock-price-prediction/README.md

 ## Overview

 This project develops a dynamic pipeline to predict next-day closing stock prices using machine learning, with Tesla (TSLA) as the primary focus.
 Designed for flexibility, it supports any stock symbol via command-line arguments.
-Built with Python, it leverages linear regression models, machine learning techniques, and automation tools like cron, producing predictions and PDF reports.
+Built with Python, it leverages Random Forest models, machine learning techniques, and automation tools like cron, producing predictions and PDF reports.
 It serves as a robust demonstration of data science and DevOps skills.
+Notifications for failures are handled via file-based alerts in `logs/alerts.txt`.

 ---

 ## Project Goals

-- Predict next-day closing stock prices using linear regression.
+- Predict next-day closing stock prices using Random Forest.
 - Support dynamic stock selection with TSLA as the initial stock.
-- Build an automated pipeline for data retrieval, processing, modeling, prediction, and reporting.
+- Build an automated pipeline for data retrieval, processing, modeling, prediction, performance monitoring, and reporting.
 - Generate detailed evaluation reports (PDF) to assess model performance.

 ---